lsst/ctn-003/index.md

 ## Analysis

-We conducted a series of measurements to assess the Mean Path Delay for 1000 iterations using `readPtpDiag.sh`, employing three distinct configurations:
+We conducted a series of measurements to assess the Mean Path Delay for 1000 iterations using `readPtpDiag.sh` every second (controlled by a unix command sleep), employing three distinct configurations:

 - **Moxa as Boundary Clock (v2 E2E BC):** In this configuration, the Moxa serves as the primary clock source.
 - **Moxa as Transparent Clock (v2 E2E 2-Step TC):** In this configuration, the Moxa functions as a transparent clock, facilitating the conversion between 100Mbps and 1Gbps.